wp-plugins/team-members/readme.txt

 = Free vs PRO version? =
 The free version of the Team Members plugin is **not limited** and does not contain any ad.

-The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: Pictures’ shape, enabling/disabling picture borders, picture position.
-It also allows you to add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
-One more link can be added to each member.
+The [PRO version](http://wpdarko.com/items/team-members-pro/) gives you access to a lot of new features: Pictures’ shape, enabling/disabling picture borders, picture position It also allows you to show from 1 to 5 members per line, add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
+Two more links can be added to each member.

 = Author =
 [WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.